Lucette, Julio Iglesias, Fitna and

 The Seductive Sounds of Hatred and Cruelty

-I once knew a girl who was just mad about Julio Iglesias and probably still is.
+My wife was just mad about Julio Iglesias.
 He was not yet well known in Canada when she returned from a vacation in South America with one or more of his albums.
 The first time she played his songs for me, for us, I became a fan.

 I did not understand a word he sang, but his melodies were captivating and he had such a beautiful voice.
-She said his songs were all about love and I believed her, and years later when he started recording in English the same songs I had heard in Spanish, I believed her even more.
+She said his songs were all about love and I believed her.
+Years later, when he started recording in English the same songs I had heard in Spanish, I believed her even more.

-Geert Wilders is leader of the Party for Freedom (PVV), the third-leading political party in the Netherlands.
+Geert Wilders is leader of the Party for Freedom (PVV), the third-leading political party in the Netherlands at this writing.
 In the spirit of Theodoor van Gogh, he also made a film about Islam.

 I have seen his film Fitna, and yes, it is provocative--images of dead and mutilated bodies will do that--but it is the background mesmerizing acapella rendition of verses from the Koran that grabs and holds your attention.